 This is the clearest, most disgusting, and most damaging sign of a sewer line blockage.
 A sewer line backup can happen because excessive water is found in the sewer line due to a sudden summer storm.
 Existing clogs in the sewer line and other issues with the pipes may increase the risk that a sewer line will back its contents into the home.

 What should you do if you think your sewer line is clogged?
 The only way to solve the problem is to clear the drain.
 A professional plumber can do this by hydro-jetting your sewer lines to clear away blockages.
 They can also do a sewer camera inspection to identify the cause of the problem.
-If your sewer pipe is damaged, the plumber can also replace the sewer line.
+If your sewer pipe is damaged, the plumber can also repair the sewer line.